-- 17.6.1.
+17.6.1.
 In compliance with relevant regulation (including the Clery Act, the Violence Against Women Act, Title IX, and New York State Educational Law articles 129-a 129-b), the Vice President & Provost of GCNYC, or the Title IX Coordinator, will be responsible for identifying those faculty and staff who qualify as "Campus Security Authorities."
 The Vice President & Provost will also be responsible for issuing a letter to each of those individuals informing them of those responsibilities and informing them of scheduled training session.
 Training sessions will be scheduled within two weeks of the beginning of Trimester A; letters to CSAs will be sent at least two weeks prior to scheduled training dates.
 Individuals hired in at other times during the academic year whose roles require that they be CSAs will receive their letter informing them of that status and their responsibilities when they are appointed, and the training will be incorporated into their induction.
-A copy of our Clery Handbook is kept in the Title IX Coordinator's office. - 17.6.2.
-Training session for all CSAs include: - i.
+A copy of our Clery Handbook is kept in the Title IX Coordinator's office.

+17.6.2.
+Training session for all CSAs include:

+- i.
 Appropriate crime definitions for reporting - ii.
 Geographic definitions applicable to reporting - iii.
 Processes for passing information to appropriate individuals to allow timely warnings - iv.
 Campus Emergency Action plan - v.
 Review of all College policies in health and safety - vi.
 Best practices for maintaining the safety of our students - vii.
 Best practices for speaking with reporters of sexual violence - viii.
 Legal and institutional reporting requirements - ix.
 Processes for reporting crimes to College officials - x.
 Student rights - xi.
 College Code of Conduct and processes - xii.
 Familiarization with all appropriate laws and policies related to campus safety and crime including the Clery Act, Violence Against Women Act, Title IX, and Educational Law article 129-a and 129-b.

-17.6.3.
-As of February 2021, GCNYC's CSA's are the:
+17.1.
+As of August 2022, GCNYC's CSA's are the:

-- Title IX Coordinator (646-768-5357)

-- Director of Academic Engagement (646-768-5303)
+- Director of Operations and Title IX Coordinator (646-596-2500), Main Floor Office - Director of Academic Engagement (646-768-5300), Main Floor Office

-- Vice President & Provost

-- College Security Guards
+- Vice President & Provost (646-842-1316), Main Floor Office - College Security Guards, Main Floor Entrance